mcwalrus/go-sentinel/README.md

 # Sentinel

-Sentinel provides process reliability and observability monitoring for tasks in Go applications.
-It wraps task execution with Prometheus metrics, error handling, retries, and timeouts — making critical routines safe, measurable, and reliable.
+Sentinel provides process reliability handling and observability monitoring for tasks in Go applications.
+It wraps task execution with Prometheus metrics, observing errors, panic occurances, retries, and timeouts — making critical routines safe, measurable, and reliable.
 Use the library as a drop-in solution for new projects or existing applications.

 ## Features

 - **Prometheus Metrics**: Comprehensive observability with built-in metrics
-- **Error Handling**: Graceful error handling with configurable failure strategies
-- **Retry Logic**: Configurable retry strategies (immediate, linear backoff, exponential backoff)
+- **Timeouts**: Context-based timeout handling for processes
+- **Errors**: Observed errors are reported by metrics
 - **Panic Recovery**: Safe panic recovery with optional propagation
-- **Timeouts**: Context-based timeout handling
 - **Concurrency Control**: Synchronous or asynchronous task execution
+- **Retry Logic**: Configurable retry strategies

 ## Metrics